irenebernardi/GSoC-2023/documenting_issues/A1 'netParams.py' description.md

 for pop in netParams.popParams.values(): pop['numCells'] = 1
 ```

-- qui praticamente dà per scontato che `cfg.singleCellPops` is set to True ; quindi poi dice:
+- assumes `cfg.singleCellPops` is set to True ; then:
-- per ogni popolazione in `netParams.popParams`, il valore `numCells` sarà 1
+- for each pop in `netParams.popParams`, value of `numCells` is 1
-- infatti setting **`singleCellPops`** to **`True`** means that only one cell will be created for each population defined in the **`netParams.popParams`** dictionary, instead of the default behavior which creates a population of multiple cells with the specified **`size`** parameter.
+-  in fact setting **`singleCellPops`** to **`True`** means that only one cell will be created for each population defined in the **`netParams.popParams`** dictionary, instead of the default behavior which creates a population of multiple cells with the specified **`size`** parameter.
 This is useful for simulating small networks with only a few cells or for testing and debugging individual cells.

 ## List of E and I pops to use later on